OPENING MINDS, CONNECTING CHANGEMAKERS

 Education is the great equalizer.

-A central aspect of all of WPDI’s work, therefore, is to empower the young people we work with to become life-long learners and changemakers.
+A central aspect of our work is therefore to provide children, youths, and community members at large with opportunities to become life-long learners and changemakers.

-But these technological gains have not been equally distributed around the world.
-According to the International Telecommunication Union, in developed countries, 81 percent of individuals use the Internet.
-In developing countries, this figure is only 40 percent.
-And in the least-developed countries, it is only 15 percent.
+But these technological gains are not equally distributed around the world.
+According to the International Telecommunication Union, in developed countries, 87% of individuals use the Internet.
+In developing countries, this figure is only 47%.
+In the least-developed countries, it is only 19%.
+And these rates are even lower in the conflict-and violence-affected places where we operate.

-And, through social media and digital platforms built by WPDI, youths from the same village or opposite sides of the planet will be able to form friendships, exchange ideas, and create coalitions that will change the world.
+Through social media and digital platforms built by WPDI, children and youths from the same village or opposite sides of the planet will be able to form friendships, exchange ideas, and create coalitions that will change the world.